 To add our SDK to your own application, you should add it to the build process of your application.
+Currently we only support doing this using Gradle.

 Adding the SDK to your gradle build file consist of two steps: